facebookincubator/velox/velox/docs/develop/operators.rst

 ~~~~~~~~~~

 The unnest operation expands arrays and maps into separate columns.
 Arrays are
+expanded into a single column.
+If unnestArrayOfRows is set, then arrays of
+ROW type are recursively un-nested i.e each column from the ROW type is expanded
-expanded into a single column, and maps are expanded into two columns
+into a separate output column.
+Maps are expanded into two columns (key, value).
-(key, value).
 Can be used to expand multiple columns.
-In this case produces as
+In this case produces as many rows as
-many rows as the highest cardinality array or map (the other columns are padded
+the highest cardinality array or map (the other columns are padded with nulls).
-with nulls).
-Optionally can produce an ordinality column that specifies the row
+Optionally can produce an ordinality column that specifies the row number
-number starting with 1.
+starting with 1.

 .. list-table::
    :widths: 10 30